 Should I fix my energy prices?

-Fixing your energy tariff could be a way for you to simplify your energy bills and also budget, as you will know exactly what you will be paying over the fixed term.
-It does, however, come with the risk that you could end up paying more for your energy and so in this article, we take a look at the pros and cons of fixing your energy tariff as well as the things you should consider before switching to a new energy provider.
+Fixing your energy tariff could be a way for you to simplify your energy bills and also budget for the future, as you will know exactly what you will be paying over the fixed term.
+It does, however, come with the risk that you could end up paying more for your energy, if wholesale energy prices fall and so in this article, we take a look at the pros and cons of fixing your energy tariff as well as the things you should consider before switching to a new energy provider.

-Is now a good time to fix my energy tariff?
+Is now the best time to fix my energy tariff?

 Energy price cap explained

 The energy price cap is set by the UK's independent energy regulator Ofgem.
 It aims to protect UK consumers from excessively high energy prices.
 The energy price cap is the maximum price that energy suppliers can charge per kilowatt per hour (kWh) and it applies to standard variable and default tariffs.
-The energy price cap is reviewed every quarter with the next announcement due in May 2024.
-Importantly, the energy price cap does not apply to fixed energy tariffs, so it is important to ensure you are getting a good deal before committing to a new fixed-price energy deal.
+The energy price cap is reviewed every quarter with the next change due on 1st January 2025.
+Importantly, the energy price cap does not apply to fixed energy tariffs, so it is essential to check you are getting a good deal before committing to a new fixed-price energy deal.
 In some circumstances, it may be possible to move from a fixed deal to a standard tariff, but it varies from provider to provider and some providers may charge an exit fee.

 Latest energy price cap figures

 Rather than concentrating on the actual kWh charges for electricity and gas, the energy price cap is usually expressed as an annual figure, based on the average dual-fuel household bill.
-The latest energy price cap figure currently stands at £1,690.
+The latest energy price cap figure currently stands at £1,717, a 9% increase from the previous figure of £1,568 set in July.

-Thankfully, wholesale energy prices are less volatile than they have been and the current energy price cap level means we no longer have to rely on the Energy Price Guarantee or any other government subsidies to help keep costs down.
-That said, while energy prices continued to fall throughout 2023, we did see an increase of 5% for January 2024 before falling around 12% in April 2024.
+Thankfully, wholesale energy prices are not as volatile in recent months and the current energy price cap level means we no longer have to rely on government subsidies, such as the Energy Price Guarantee, in order to keep costs down.

 What is a fixed energy tariff and how does it work?